Motorcycle Holdings (ASX:MTO) Asset Turnover: 0.90 (As of Dec. 2025)

 Motorcycle Holdings Business Description

 Motorcycle Holdings Ltd is a motorcycle dealer in Australia.
 It has two reporting segments.
-First, Motorcycle Retailing, which consists of the ownership and operation of motorcycle dealerships engaging in the sale of new motorcycles, used motorcycles, parts, servicing, accessories, and mechanical protection plan contracts.
-It also facilitates insurance and financing for motorcycle purchases through third-party sources.
-Second, Motorcycle and Accessories Wholesaling, which imports and distributes a diversified range of motorcycle parts and accessories to wholesale customers in Australia.
-The majority of its revenue is derived from the Motorcycle Retailing segment.
-The company also owns and operates a motorcycle repair business that performs smash repair work for insurers.
+First, Motorcycle Retailing, which offers a range of motorcycle products and services to the general public in Australia, including the sale of new and used motorcycles, parts, servicing, accessories, and MPPs.
+The segment also facilitates insurance and financing for motorcycle purchases through third-party sources.
+Second, the Motorcycle and Accessories Wholesaling segment, which imports and distributes a range of motorcycles, ATVs, scooters, and motorcycle parts and accessories to wholesale customers in Australia and New Zealand, including the Group's own retail outlets.